+Figure 2.
 Intermediate phase of paramedian forehead flap transfer.

-A:
+Figure 3.
 Late results with treatment of nasal obstruction; patient showing improvement in the breathing pattern.
-A:

-Basal cell carcinoma of the nose: perioperative appearance.
-Perioperative view of the defect created after extensive lesion excision, with compromise of the lateral nasal wall, nasal tip in the entire plane, and right malar region, extending to the anterior wall of the maxillary sinus, and communicating with the nasal cavity; B:
+Figure 5.
+A: Basal cell carcinoma of the nose: perioperative appearance.
+Perioperative view of the defect created after extensive lesion excision, with compromise of the lateral nasal wall, nasal tip in the entire plane, and right malar region, extending to the anterior wall of the maxillary sinus, and communicating with the nasal cavity;

 All secondary cartilage grafts showed integration into the recipient bed.
 There were no cases of extrusion or cartilaginous reabsorption.
 There were no cases of infection or hematoma.
 There was one case of cutaneous necrosis adjacent to the reconstruction of the columella, with complete healing by second intention after local care and daily dressing.
 One patient had recurrence of the tumor, which reached the orbital floor (although the frozen section performed during the excision showed clear surgical margins), but refused a new surgical procedure that would involve exenteration of the orbit.

 Table 1 summarizes the patients according to age, etiology, anatomic location of the defect, and number of surgeries performed.

 Many people believe that plastic surgeons are able to restore burned, cut, necrotic, or lost parts of the body to their pre-injury characteristics.
 A wound can be treated using secondary healing, skin grafts, or different types of flaps, but such restorations do not necessarily re-establish subtleties able to define facial features3.